 There is no limit to the number of groups you can create in Claravine.

-For more information review the Groups Overview Knowledge Base article.
+- Refer to the Groups Overview Knowledge Base article.